 “A visual-material approach to the city: The urban built environment as a key form/force of mediation and mediatization”.
 Paper part of the roundtable session “The urban as emergent key concept for media theory: ambiguities, certainties and stakes”.
 Philosophy, Theory and Critique Division, ICA 2016, Fukuoka (Japan).

 “Powerful stock: The contradictory visual regime of contemporary commercial photography”.
 Paper part of the refereed paper session “The paradoxes of photographic power”.
 Visual Communication Studies Division, ICA 2016, Fukuoka (Japan).

-In my work I privilege a critical cultural perspective on issues of power and cultural production in advanced capitalism, with an interdisciplinary approach that spans semiotics, cultural studies, sociocultural anthropology, phenomenology and critical discourse analysis.
+In my work I privilege a critical perspective on issues of cultural production, with an interdisciplinary approach rooted in social semiotics, cultural sociology and cultural studies.

 From 2011 to 2015 my research project “Globalization, Visual Communication, Difference” was supported by a Marie Curie International Reintegration Grant from the European Commission’s Seventh Framework Programme (FP7/2007-2013).

 Areas of interest